bgbg/cursor_commands/git-pr.md

    - If upstream exists and branch is behind, warn and suggest `git pull --rebase`.

 3) Detect existing PR
-   - Query `gh pr view --json number,state,url,headRefName,baseRefName` for the branch.
+   - Query `gh pr view --json number,state,url,headRefName,baseRefName,isDraft` for the branch.
-   - If an open PR exists, print URL and exit.
+   - If an open PR exists and is not draft, print URL and exit.
+   - If an open PR exists and is draft, note it for later processing and continue to step 4.

 4) Title and body generation
    - Generate title: